 When the grid is on, elements will snap to it when you move or resize them.
 To turn this behavior off, go to the View Settings in the bottom right corner of the editor and uncheck Snapping.

-Grids are only visible in the UXPin Editor.
+Grids are only visible in the editor.
 They will not appear on Preview or when you view your design in the web browser.

-A baseline is a line where the text sits.
-Baseline grids create a good reading rhythm for any design with lots of text.
+A baseline grid is an underlying structure that guides the vertical spacing in a design.
 The height of each line is set to 1 pixel by default and the number of rows is set to auto - which means that the number of rows will automatically adjust to the size of your canvas.
 You can set your own values for each field.

 A square grid is formed by tiling the canvas regularly with squares.
 By default, the square size is set to 10.